*** Newsletter for Thursday, January 8, 2026 ***

 Parish Prayer list

-PREPARING FOR THE SACRAMENT OF BAPTISM: Eddie Speller
+PREPARING FOR BAPTISM: Eddie Speller

 EXPECTING NEW BIRTH: Kim & Lindsey Mizia, Stephanie & Megan